-This article outlines the results of multidisciplinary studies at Darvagchay-Zaliv-4 an Early Paleolithic site in northeastern Caucasus.
-FP focus on lithics, which we compare with those from key Early Paleolithic sites in Dagestan and other regions of Caucasus.
-Based on the totality of typological and technological criteria, the industry is Acheulean and is characterized by the scarcity of distinct core-shaped forms and tools.
-The few functional types include side-scraper forms, bets, notched and combined pieces.
+This article outlines the results of multidisciplinary research at Darvagchay-Zaliv-4—an Early Paleolithic site in northeastern Caucasus.
+We focus on lithics, which we compare with those from key Early Paleolithic sites in Dagestan and other regions of Caucasus.
+Based on the totality of typological and technological criteria, we identify the assemblage as Acheulean, characterized by a scarcity of distinct core-like forms and tools.
+The few functional types identified include side-scraper forms, spurs, notched, and combination tools.
 The most salient specimens are pebble tools (choppers) and bifacial tools such as handaxes and picks.
-Technologically, all specimens are very uniform and may be viewed as representing several camps, whose inhabitants practiced one and the same tradition.
-This might have been a workshop that was visited .several times.
-The analysis of malacofauna and paleomagnetic analysis suggest that the site dates to 0.4-0.3 Ma BP MIS 11-9).
+Technologically, all specimens are very uniform and may be viewed as representing several camps, whose inhabitants shared a single lithic tradition.
+This might have been a workshop that was visited many times.
+The analysis of malacofauna and paleomagnetic analysis suggest that the site dates to 0.4–0.3 Ma BP (MIS 11–9).

 |Журнал||Archaeology, Ethnology and Anthropology of Eurasia|

 Предметные области OECD FOS+WOS

 - 5.04.BF АНТРОПОЛОГИЯ